 Taking time to heal your inner ecosystem will enhance your outer beauty.
 It’s an investment worth making!

 Interested in learning how to prevent skin problems related to inflammation and aging?
-Read my new book Younger: A Breakthrough Program to Reset Your Genes, Reverse Aging, and Turn Back the Clock 10 Years (HarperOne, 2017 – available now for preorder).
+Read my book Younger: A Breakthrough Program to Reset Your Genes, Reverse Aging, and Turn Back the Clock 10 Years (HarperOne, 2017 – available now for preorder).
 It explores the way your DNA changes in response to your surroundings, particularly with regard to weight loss, hormone balance, skin, and aging—and how to turn off and on the right genes.